peternovozhilov/code-example/README.md

 - Configures a Firefox browser profile for downloading files.
 - Returns an initialized RemoteWebDriver instance.
 #### **login(RemoteWebDriver $driver) : void**
-- Navigates to the login page and authenticates the user.
+- Logs into the IMS system.
 #### **goToReportPage(RemoteWebDriver $driver) : void**
 - Navigates to the specified report page.
 #### **loadReport(RemoteWebDriver $driver, string $startDate = null, string $endDate = null) : void**
-- Inputs date ranges to filter the report.
+- Sets date ranges to filter the report.
 - Defaults to the current day if dates are not provided.
 #### **setNameAndLoad(RemoteWebDriver $driver, string $userName = '') : bool**
 - Triggers the download of a report in the specified format (JSON or CSV).